 Sanitary Maintenance magazine reports that carpet cleaning is widely misunderstood, and chemical developers have only within recent decades created new carpet-care technologies.
 Particularly, encapsulation and other green technologies work better, are easier to use, require less training, save more time and money, and lead to less resoiling than prior methods.

-The professional carpet cleaning methods industry is primarily educated and unofficially governed by the Institute of Inspection, Cleaning, and Restoration Certification IICRC.
+The professional carpet cleaning methods industry; is primarily educated and unofficially governed via Institute of Inspection, Cleaning, and Restoration Certification IICRC.
 It is a nonprofit certifying body for the specialized fabric-cleaning industry that sets modern carpet cleaning methods and standards.
 It accepts five basic dry and wet professional cleaning methodologies.

 Steam Cleaning Carpet Cleaning Methods

-In high-pressure Steam Extraction after preconditioning with analkaline agent for synthetic carpets.
-However an acidic solution is required for woolen or man made fibres; agitation with a grooming broom or an automatic scrubbing machine, and appropriate dwell time.
+In high-pressure Steam Extraction; after preconditioning with analkaline agent for synthetic carpets (an acidic solution is required for woolen or man made fibres).
+Agitation with a grooming broom or an automatic scrubbing machine, and appropriate dwell time.
 A pressurized manual or automatic cleaning tool (such as a wand) passes over the surface several times to thoroughly rinse out all preconditioner, residue, and particulates.
 If an alkaline detergent is used on an woolen fibre, use of an acitec acid solution will restore neutral fibre.pH.
-The acid rinse thus neutralizes the alkaline residues, and can contribute to softening cleaned fabrics.
+The acid rinse neutralizes the alkaline residues, and can contribute to softening cleaned fabrics.

 Rather than soaps, the steam-cleaning system uses detergent-based solutions that dry to a powder or crystal.
-The surface is dried to avoid saturation, typically taking 4-12 hours.
+The surface is then dried to avoid saturation, typically taking 4-12 hours.
 Some carpet-cleaning solutions are carbonated to dissolve organic material more effectively.
-Beyond these treatments, anti-staining and antisoiling products can be applied by the carpet owner, and have for this reason become recognized in the carpet-cleaning industry as some of its biggest profit centers.
+Beyond these treatments, anti-staining and antisoiling products can be applied.

 Truck mount steam carpet cleaning methods